mugdhabondre/GoCamelCase/Design.md

 1. I am expecting the input to be small, may be 7-60 letters.
 This is because the oxford dictionaries api allows only 60 request per minute.
 Also, it has a limit of 1000 requests per month.
 These limits can be increased by purchasing the enterprise or research version. <br/>
 2. Another assumption is, I am considering the input to contain words that are in their root form.
 If a word is not in the root form, for example, _rocking_ instead of _rock_, it needs to be converted using the _lemmas_ api of oxford dictionaries.
 This requires an additional http request, and exceeds the limits specified. <br />
 3. Oxford Dictionaries API assumes every letter of the alphabet to be a _noun_.
 So I am not checking for any single letters to be words, except for the letter _i_/_I_.
+4. I am filtering the API results for the following lexical categories: verb,adjective,adverb,conjunction,numeral,particle,preposition,pronoun,noun.
+Any parts of speech other than this, wont be recognized as a part of the algorithm.

 ## Core Algorithm